 CBS Board Hires Two Firms to Investigate Les Moonves Sexual Harassment Allegations – Info Advertisement

-The CBS board has hired two separate law to investigate the sexual allegations against CBS Corp. chairman and CEO Leslie Moonves in last Friday’s New Yorker story.
+The CBS board has hired two separate law to investigate the harassment allegations against CBS Corp. chairman and CEO Leslie Moonves in last Friday’s New Yorker story.

 Meanwhile, Moonves is still scheduled to participate in his company’s quarterly earnings call on Thursday afternoon.